SafeExamBrowser/seb-server/docs/exam.rst

 - **LMS Exam URL**: Is the start URL of the course/exam

-To edit the SEB Server relevant attributes you can use the "Edit Exam" action from the action pain on the right hand side to switch to the exam edit mode.
+To edit the SEB Server relevant attributes you can use the "Edit Exam" action from the action pane on the right hand side to switch to the exam edit mode.
 In the exam edit mode you can modify the type of the exam "Exam Type".
 The exam type has currently only informational character and has no implication on SEB Server side but may be used in the future to apply to different exam scenarios for SEB Server and SEB.
 Here you can also manage the accounts that shall be able to support and monitor the exam.
 To do so, use the multi combo selection within the "Exam Supporter" attribute.
 Click in the